 - Physical Presence

-- In-person training and drop-in hours have been postponed until further notice.
+In-person training for new schedulers and drop-in hours have been postponed until further notice.

 Classroom Reservations and Events

-- One-time reservations have been canceled through July 31.
+- Per University guidelines, one-time reservations for departments and student groups have been canceled through December 31.

 Questions can be directed to: